tom-clayton/Mopho-Controller/To Do.md

 # To Do

+- [ ] LFO time syncs need to be unhighlighted at start
 - [x] Get saving working
 - [ ] Get loading working
-- [ ] Fix sub-controllers that dont change main controller
-- [x] Refactor contoller classes into seperate file
+- [ ] Split contoller classes and manager into seperate file
 - [ ] Split kv files
 - [ ] Add action bar
 - [ ] Add pages